Hapton, Norfolk

-Hapton is a village and former civil parish, now in the parish of Tharston and Hapton, in the English county of Norfolk.
+Hapton is a village and former civil parish, now in the parish of Tharston and Hapton, in the South Norfolk district, in the English county of Norfolk.

 Hapton is located 4.9 mi south-east of Wymondham and 7.8 mi south-west of Norwich.

 History

 Hapton's name is of Anglo-Saxon origin and derives from the Old English for Heabba's settlement.

 In the Domesday Book, Hapton is listed as a settlement of 33 households in the hundred of Depwade.
 In 1086, the village was divided between the estates of Roger Bigod and Hugh d'Avranches, Earl of Chester.

 Hapton Hall was built in the Nineteenth Century.
 During the Second World War, a pillbox was built near the hall to defend against a possible German invasion.
 The headquarters of Redwings Horse Sanctuary is now at the site.

 On 1 April 1935, the parish was abolished and merged with Tharston.

 Geography

 In 1931, the parish had a population of 159 this was the last time population statistics were collected for Hapton as in 1935 the parish was merged.